David-Floy/Dont-Choose-Me/README.md

-# PicMe - Don't Choose Me Card Game
+# Don't Choose Me - Card Game

 A digital implementation of the popular card game "Dixit" where players use their imagination to give creative hints about picture cards.

 ## 🎮 Game Overview

-PicMe is a multiplayer storytelling game where:
+Don't Choose Me is a multiplayer storytelling game where:
 - One player acts as the storyteller and gives a creative hint about their chosen card
 - Other players select cards from their hand that best match the hint
 - All selected cards are shuffled and presented for voting